 Standard Sheet Organization

 Understanding the NCS (National CAD Standard) and AIA CAD Layer Guidelines for construction document organization.
-Learn why sheets are named A-101, S-201, or M-301.
+Learn why sheets are named A-101, S-201, or M-301 and how they relate to the different types of construction drawings.

 Anatomy of a Sheet Number